-Ordinary Shares See "Description of Share Capital"
+Ordinary Shares See "Description of Share Capital."

+Use of Proceeds We estimate that we will receive net proceeds of approximately US\$ million from this offering, or approximately US\$

+Risk Factors

+Listing

+[Directed ADS Program]

-Use of Proceeds We estimate that we will receive net proceeds of approximately US\$ million from this offering, or approximately US\$ million if the underwriters exercise their option to purchase additional ADSs from us in full, assuming an initial public offering price of US\$ per ADS, the mid-point of the estimated range of the initial public offering price set forth on the cover of this prospectus, after deducting estimated underwriter discounts, commissions and estimated offering expenses payable by us.
-We plan to use the net proceeds we will receive from this offering to .
+million if the underwriters exercise their option to purchase additional ADSs from us in full, assuming an initial public offering price of US\$ per ADS, the mid-point of the estimated range of the initial public offering price set forth on the cover of this prospectus, after deducting estimated underwriter discounts, commissions and estimated offering expenses payable by us.
+We plan to use the net proceeds we will receive from this offering .
 See "Use of Proceeds" for more information.

-Risk Factors See "Risk Factors" and other information included in this prospectus for a discussion of the risks relating to investing in our ADSs.
+See "Risk Factors" and other information included in this prospectus for a discussion of the risks relating to investing in our ADSs.
 You should carefully consider these risks before deciding to invest in our ADSs.

-[Directed ADS Program] [At our request, the underwriters have reserved up to % of the ADSs being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees, business associates and related persons through a directed share program.
+[At our request, the underwriters have reserved up to % of the ADSs being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees, business associates and related persons through a directed share program.
 We do not know if these persons will choose to purchase all or any portion of these reserved ADSs, but any purchases they do make will reduce the number of ADSs available to the general public.
 Any reserved ADSs not so purchased will be offered by the underwriters to the general public on the same terms as the other ADSs.]

+We will apply to list our ADSs on the [New York Stock Exchange] [Nasdaq Global

+Market].

+Proposed Trading Symbol

+Depositary

-Listing We will apply to list our ADSs on the [New York Stock Exchange] [Nasdaq Global Proposed Trading Symbol Depositary Lock-up We, [our executive officers, directors and certain option holders], have agreed with the underwriters not to sell, transfer or dispose of any ADSs, ordinary shares or similar days after the date of this prospectus, subject to certain securities for a period of exceptions.
-See "Shares Eligible for Future Sale" and "Underwriting."
+Lock-up We, [our executive officers, directors and certain option holders], have agreed with the underwriters not to sell, transfer or dispose of any ADSs, ordinary shares or similar securities for a period of days after the date of this prospectus, subject to certain